Odimac84/portfolio-2/README.md

 Below this I placed a flowchart that will show the player how the winner is declared if they dont know this before they play.

 # Colors #
 choice of my colors is made so that there is a softer background and then colors that will mark out the game area and the rules area.
+Colors showing on the cgart off whios winning is colored using a filter and therefor this filter isnt aviable on all browsers yet. but on the devices i tried it it showed up every time.

 ![picture of page](/assets/images/gamearea.jpg)
 ![picture of winner flowchart](/assets/images/chart.jpg)